 Part of the FICA, the Medicare Tax funds Medicare hospital insurance for certain Americans.

+Unless an employee is exempt, the FLSA requires those covered to receive overtime pay for over 40 hours in a workweek.
+According to the DOL, the rate should not be less than time-and-a-half of the regular rate of pay.
 Non-exempt employees who work over 40 hours in a week must be given this pay, which is equal to at least time and a half of their regular rate.

 The number of days for which an employee is paid, for example, weekly, bi-weekly, semi-monthly, or monthly.